 Porcupine Mountains Wilderness State Park is the county's most significant tourist destination, drawing hikers, backpackers, skiers, bikers, other types of recreationalists, and sightseers from a large region, as the park has many qualities unique even within the Upper Peninsula.
-Other significant tourist attractions include approximately half of Lake Gogebic; large tracts of the Ottawa National Forest, with opportunities for whitewater rafting, hunting, fishing, camping, and myriad other activities; and the Adventure Mine in Greenland, which offers not only underground tours but hiking and biking trails.
+Other significant tourist attractions include approximately half of Lake Gogebic; large tracts of the Ottawa National Forest, with opportunities for whitewater rafting, other watersports, hunting, fishing, equestrian uses, camping, motorized and nonmotorized trails, and myriad other activities; and the Adventure Mine in Greenland, which offers not only underground tours but hiking and biking trails.
 Long sections of the county's namesake Ontonagon River system are designated as National Wild & Scenic Rivers.